 Read more about the 2020/2021 steel pricing changes here:

 Another commodity cost; this one affects the cost of getting heavy steel from the supplier to our factory and then transporting the heavy finished product from our factory to your job site.
 Fuel prices don’t tend to fluctuate like steel costs do but as we all know from time to time they do move around a bit.

 4. Buying Power

 Like many commodities the price of steel can be reduced if the buyer is buying in bulk.
 That’s practically impossible for an individual client to do.
-But a large steel manufacturer like Allied Steel always buys at a discount due to the amount we purchase.
-And at Allied, this discount is passed on to the customer – giving them a genuinely competitive quote.
+But a large steel manufacturer like Allied Steel Buildings always buys at a discount due to the amount we purchase.
+At Allied, this discount is passed on to our client- giving them a genuinely competitive quote.

 5. Custom Features

 Of course, other add-ons can also affect costs.
-Allied’s steel building kits can be made with a wealth of features that make your building that much more user-friendly, comfortable and cost-efficient:
+Allied’s steel building kits can be designed with a wealth of features that make your building that much more user-friendly, comfortable and cost-efficient:

 Insulation: if it’s important to maintain some sort of steady temperature in the building then good insulation is a must-have because it pays for itself over time.
 Still, in the initial construction phase its cost has to be factored in.

 Solar Panels: again, an addition to your building that will pay for itself over time but whose initial installation cost has to be accounted for in your initial budget.